 Enhance international assignments with global mobility technology

-As global assignments expand, HR transforms, organisations embrace digitalisation, and in-demand talent expects an exceptional employee experience, it’s time for mobility technology to shine.
+As global assignments expand, HR transforms, organizations embrace digitalization, and in-demand talent expects an exceptional employee experience, it’s time for mobility technology to shine.

-Yet many organisations still lack a strategic vision for automation/digitalisation of global mobility management.
+Yet many organizations still lack a strategic vision for automation/digitalization of global mobility management.

-A new generation of technology solutions, designed to meet the needs of decentralised and international HR teams, has boosted the adoption of automation.
-These include calculators for building pay packages, comprehensive programme management solutions, and educational tools that help international assignees succeed while working and living abroad.
+A new generation of technology solutions, designed to meet the needs of decentralized and international HR teams, has boosted the adoption of automation.
+These include calculators for building pay packages, comprehensive program management solutions, and educational tools that help international assignees succeed while working and living abroad.

-Not only does mobility technology benefit organisations and HR; assignees also prefer — and are coming to expect — customised experiences at their fingertips.
+Not only does mobility technology benefit organizations and HR; assignees also prefer — and are coming to expect — customized experiences at their fingertips.
 As consumers, we adopt new tools more quickly than ever, using technology to get things done with speed, ease and visibility.
 And international assignees are no exception.

 Future of work calls for a new future of talent mobility